 5. Insider threats

-Insider threats come in all shapes and sizes; both negligent and malicious.
-These attacks are typically carried out by a trusted member within the organization like an employee or contractor.
+Insider threats come in all shapes and sizes, both negligent and malicious.
+A trusted member of the organization typically carries out these attacks like an employee or contractor.
 An example of negligence is when sensitive information is sent to the wrong user, while an example of maliciousness might entail someone selling that information to an outside source.
-One way to mitigate these attacks is with zero-trust security, which only gives users the exact level of access that they need to carry out their job function, nothing more.

 6. Third-party vendors

 While third and fourth-party vendors enable flexibility and improved productivity for many organizations, they must take the cybersecurity posture of their third-party vendors just as seriously as their own.
-The cost of third-party data breaches is rapidly increasing, and with more than 50% of organizations claiming to have experienced at least one data breach caused by a third-party, it’s clear why a comprehensive third-party risk management program is a necessity.
+The cost of third-party data breaches is rapidly increasing, and with more than 50% of organizations claiming to have experienced at least one data breach caused by a third party, it’s clear why a comprehensive third-party risk management program is a necessity.

 7. Poor encryption